 The State Plan (see Appendix L) requires that repairs or alterations to USED manufactured homes be inspected by an independent third party inspection agency approved by HUD and that a certification be issued that repairs have been properly made.
 However, repairs and alterations may be inspected and approved by local officials.
 Minor repairs and alterations that are inspected and approved by local officials shall comply with the applicable requirements of the North Carolina Residential Code (current edition), or shall be of materials and workmanship that equal to or better than that of the original construction of the home.
-All electrical repairs, alterations, and additions that are inspected and approved by the local officials shall comply with the North Carolina State Electrical Code, current edition.
 A certification shall be issued indicating that the repairs have been properly made.
 As an alternate to local inspection, such repairs and alterations may be certified by a North Carolina registered engineer or architect.
-The certification shall be in the form of a sealed document which states that the engineer, architect or his or her representative has personally inspected the home and confirmed that all repairs comply with applicable Sections of the North Carolina Residential Code and the North Carolina State Electrical Code, current editions.
+The certification shall be in the form of a sealed document which states that the engineer, architect or his or her representative has personally inspected the home and confirmed that all repairs comply with applicable Sections of the North Carolina Residential Code, current edition.
 For specific procedures regarding the repair of damaged homes and homes sold for salvage, see Appendix C. The Data Plate (if present) and the HUD label (if present) shall not be removed from the home in the course of making repairs.
 Repairs or alterations of NEW homes cannot take the home out of compliance with the regulations in 24 CFR Part 3280 or Part 3282.